haseeb-cb/fundamentals-of-gis/Content/6_Exercise.md

 In 1854, there was a large cholera outbreak in London, with 120 deaths within three days in the Soho area of the city.
 Public health officials in the city were convinced that many diseases – including cholera – were spread by ‘miasma’, or toxic air and poor hygiene.
 However, a doctor and scientist in London, John Snow, was convinced that it was spread through contaminated water, but needed to find evidence to support his theory and convince city officials to close contaminated water pumps.
 To do this, he surveyed households in the area, plotted the locations of households with deaths, and used this to quantitative data to develop a theory about the contaminated water source.

 Henry Whitehead – the local priest – knew the area and residents in Soho well, and initially did not agree with John Snow’s theory about the contaminated water pump because he knew of residents who drank from the well and did not get sick.
 He began his own study, interviewing residents using a qualitative social science approach, and eventually came to agree with the theory about the contaminated pump.
-Crucially, it was Whitehead’s interviews that allowed the source of the contamination to be identified.
+Crucially, it was Whitehead’s interviews that uncovered how the wcontamination to be identified.

 ## OBJECTIVES